Wade helps Heat top Mavs 112-101 in likely final Dallas game

 Nowitzki and Wade, both added to this weekend’s All-Star game to recognize their decorated careers, entered the final game before the break together midway through the first quarter, which eased the boos on a Wade farewell tour that has been well-received everywhere else.

-There were some boos as they took the court, but those were quickly drowned out when many in the crowd stood and cheered.
-That’s been the consistent reaction from fans whenever Nowitzki enters games — home and road.
+There were some boos as they took the court, but those were quickly drowned out when many in the crowd stood and cheered two players mostly relegated to supporting roles on mediocre teams after so many years of leading championship-chasing franchises.

+“There was a lot of obviously Wade fans in the building, well-deserved,” Nowitzki said.

-The true reaction of Dallas fans to Wade came later when they booed the 37-year-old whenever he touched the ball.
+The true reaction of Dallas fans to Wade came later when they booed the 13-time All-Star whenever he touched the ball.
 The Mavericks have always thought Wade was the beneficiary of questionable calls in the 2006 NBA Finals, which the Heat clinched with a Game 6 win in Dallas.

 For those who forgot, there were plenty of Twitter posts before the game noting the irony of Wade missing Miami’s shootaround because of an illness in what should be his final Dallas appearance.

 Wade, who went on to win two more titles with James, was healthy enough to play, and had some vintage moments in the first half.
-He hit a 3 over Nowitzki before the 40-year-old answered him with his familiar one-legged fadeaway over Wade at the other end.
+He hit a 3 over Nowitzki before the smooth-shooting 7-footer answered with his familiar one-legged fadeaway over Wade at the other end.

+“There’s a great karma to each one of them,” Heat coach Erik Spoelstra said.
+“As soon as Wade got his opportunity to go one-on-one against him in the corner, you just knew that somehow Dirk was going to get him with an opportunity on the other end.”

 Some of the loudest boos for Wade came with him dribbling out the final seconds of the first half isolated on Dallas rookie Jalen Brunson.
 Wade swished a jumper over the two-time NCAA champion from Villanova to finish the half with a team-high 14 points.